srothst1/cesiumjs-webpack-starter-tutorial/README.md

 First, define where CesiumJS is.
 This tutorial uses the source code, so webpack can include individual models and trace the dependencies.
 Alternatively, you can use the built (minified or unminified) version of CesiumJS.
 However, the modules are already combined and optimized, which gives us less flexibility.

 **Install CesiumJS**
-1. Install the cesium module from npm using the command `npm install --save-dev cesium`
+1. Install the [Cesium](https://www.npmjs.com/package/cesium) module from npm using the command `npm install --save-dev cesium`.
-2. Update `sourcePrefix` and tell CesiumJS that the version of AMD webpack uses to evaluate `require` statements is not compiant with the standard `toUrl` function.
+2. Update `sourcePrefix` to tell CesiumJS that the version of AMD webpack uses to evaluate `require` statements is not compliant with the standard `toUrl` function.
 In addition, add a `cesium` alias so we can reference it in our app code.
 After adding these changes, `webpack.config.js` should look like
 ```
 // The path to the CesiumJS source code
 const cesiumSource = 'node_modules/cesium/Source';